mkuitune/lineplz/README.md

 ## Instructions

 It's a cmake project with no external dependencies.
 You need a C++ compiler and CMake...
 Tested on Visual Studio, other compilers may or may not work.

+This includes Clipper2, nlohmann::json and stb libraries as bundled dependencies.